ngowran/sustain-react-quickstart/README.md

 ## Features

-- Calculates personal carbon emissions based on:
+- Calculates personal carbon emissions based on: utilities, waste, travel, services, what you buy, and more.
-• Utilities
-• Waste
-• Travel
-• Services
-• What you buy, and more

 ## Installation